ryanschwarting/coinflip-solana-program/README.md

 }
 ```

-This function initiates the gameplay by requesting randomness from the ORAO VRF.
+This function creates a new coinflip game, validates the input, transfers the bet amount to the house treasury, and immediately initiates the gameplay by requesting randomness from the ORAO VRF.

 #### result_coinflip